Gibbatron/Gibbatron.github.io/rnaseq-course-d1.md

 - To add our IDs to the .csv, we need to open `ids.csv`, delete the text already there, then paste our list straight in.
 - To open the file in VSCode, we can click on it which will open the file in the main window, or we can right-click on the file and click 'Open With...'.
 This will open a drop-down menu at the top of the screen.
 Select 'CSV Editor'.
 - This will load the file into the main window as a table rather than its native format - this will make it easier for you to edit and understand the structure of the file.
+- I would reccomend just clicking on it to open though, as the file has only one column.

 <img src="/assets/img/d1-fig5.png" alt="Opening a .csv file" width="1000"/>